Since 2010, I’ve logged nearly all of my driving (both personal and rental cars) by downloading location data from GPS devices.

 Data Storage

 My driving log is stored in a GeoPackage database file.
-All driving tracks are stored in a driving_tracks LineString layer, with the following attributes:
+All driving tracks are stored as described in the Canonical Driving Log section of the README file.

 For archival purposes, I also keep folder of all of the original source GPX files that have been imported into my driving log.